Get out of my body!

 - In the Dragonlance Legends books, the evil archmage Fistandantilus has been doing this to his most skilled apprentices for centuries — he steals not only the bodies but also, it is implied, the arcane powers of his victims.
 He meets his downfall when Raistlin Majere turns the trick around and steals Fistandantilus's body, along with all the centuries of magical power he's accumulated.
 Curiously, this does not cause Raistlin to assume Fistandantilus's appearance.
 Instead, he reverts to the appearance he himself had before the Test.
 Why the spell works differently for Raistlin is unclear; perhaps because Fistandantilus dies as Raistlin completes the ritual.

-- In 3 Wizards Too Many it turns out that at first Fistandantilus "hunted" in other worlds where he was not notorious (wider choice of victims, lesser risk that someone will track and thwart his plot), but eventually ran afoul of both Elminster who used Dragon Breath spell when they last met and Mordenkainen who too somehow "taught him the wisdom of staying closer to home" (all 3 lived in adjacent crystal spheres).
+- In 3 Wizards Too Many it turns out that at first Fistandantilus "hunted" in other worlds where he was not notorious (wider choice of victims, lesser risk that someone will track and thwart his plot), but eventually ran afoul of both Elminster, who used the Dragon Breath spell when they last met, and Mordenkainen, who too somehow "taught him the wisdom of staying closer to home" (all 3 lived in adjacent crystal spheres).

 - In R.A.
 Salvatore's Demonwars series, Chezru Chieftan Yakim Douan takes advantage of a prophecy of rebirth to literally be reborn for centuries by taking over the bodies of unborn children.